jamesjhu/XCTestAsync/README.md

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C. To include XCTestAsync into your project with CocoaPods, edit your project's `podfile` as follows:
 <pre>
 target :test, :exclusive => true do
-    pod 'SenTestingKitAsync', '~> 1.0'
+    pod 'XCTestAsync', '~> 1.0'
 end</pre>

 ### Manually

-If you are not using CocoaPods, you can copy over `XCTeatAsync.h` and `XCTestAsync.m` into your test target.
+If you are not using CocoaPods, you can copy over `XCTestAsync.h` and `XCTestAsync.m` into your test target.
 In addition, you will need to add `-ObjC` to your test target linker flags.

 ## Usage

 To use XCTestAsync in your tests, do the following:

 1. Import the header:
-    <pre>#import &lt;XCTeatAsync/XCTeatAsync.h&gt;</pre>
+    <pre>#import &lt;XCTestAsync/XCTestAsync.h&gt;</pre>

 2. Add your test method that ends with the suffix `Async`:
     <pre>- (void)testMethodAsync